 Below the progress line, dark grey areas show when EEG is available.
-Light gray areas indicate periods where no EEG data was recorded.
+Light grey areas indicate periods where no EEG data was recorded.

-In the last line vertical bars indicate several types of marker found in the EEG.
-These bars are identical to the entries in the marker list.
+In the bottom line, vertical bars indicate several types of marker found in the EEG.
+These bars match the time of the entries in the marker list.
 All marker except pattern markers are shown.
-You can click on any of these bars and show the corresponding EEG in the EEG plot below.
+You can click on any of these bars to show the corresponding EEG in the EEG plot below (lower panel).
 For more information on the possible markers, go to the section Markers.